vercre/vc/docs/src/stability/support-tiers.md

   all Tier 2 targets must implement all of the Tier 1 WebAssembly proposals, and all Tier 2 features must be implemented on all Tier 1 targets.

-* Any Vercre developer could be expected to handle minor changes which affect Tier 2 features.
+* Any Credibil VC developer could be expected to handle minor changes which affect Tier 2 features.
 For example, if an interface changes, the developer changing the interface should be able to handle the changes for Tier 2 architectures as long as the affected part is relatively minor.